Alvaro-Kothe/asympDiag/README.md

 regression models using Monte Carlo simulations.
 It helps assess the adequacy of asymptotic approximations for Wald tests and verify residuals with envelopes.
+Most of the functions uses generic methods from the `stats` package and are compatible with models fitted with the functions `lm`, `glm`, `glm.nb`, `lmer` and `glmer`.
+If your model class is not compatible, you can still generate the diagnostic plots with the `responses` and `refit_fn` arguments.

 ## Installation